NandikuntaSaraDeepika/NandikuntaSaraDeepika/README.md

 [![stackoverflow Badge](https://stackoverflow.com/users/19623703/saradeepika)

 I am Nandikunta Sara Deepika.I completed my Graduation in BSc in Computer Science background from Rayalaseema University in Andhra Pradesh.
-Currently, I am working in Wipro Ltd company.
-My role is Queue engineer(supporting team) in EY project.
-But I want to see myself as a developer and so I am here learning Full Stack Developer Course.
+Currently, I am working in Wipro Ltd company.I want to see myself as a developer and so I am here learning Full Stack Developer Course.
 I got to know about Edureka Platform from Youtube Social media app.
 And I am feeling this is the excellent platform to boost my career.

 *Microsoft Office
 *C programming Language